The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Keeping a small wood burner going through the night

 One of the downsides to smaller, low output wood burning is that the firebox is quite small, which means they need to be fed with fuel more often than a larger, higher output stove.
-You might also need to chop or buy your wood as smaller (shorter) pieces so they can fit.
+So you might also need to chop or buy your wood as smaller (shorter) pieces so they can fit.

 When choosing a wood burner, check out the air flow controls – the better and finer control you have over airflow, the better the chance you’ll have to regulate (slow down) the burn rate to make the burner ‘tick over’ and keep some heat coming out for as long as possible.